llvm/llvm-www/proposals/LP0004-project-governance.md

 * 48 hours before voting closes.
 * 24 hours before voting closes.

 Voter eligibility will be determined 7 days before voting opens by the rules for defining _voting contributors_.
-Voting will be executed using a private poll hosted by [Concordcet Internet Voting Service]([https://civs1.civs.us/](https://civs1.civs.us/)).
-Concordcet uses a ranked choice polling process.
+Voting will be executed using a private poll hosted by [Condorcet Internet Voting Service]([https://civs1.civs.us/](https://civs1.civs.us/)).
+Condorcet uses a ranked choice polling process.

 Any _voting contributor_ can vote for members of any _area team_.
 Voting is not mandatory, and _voting contributors_ may abstain from any individual vote or election at their discretion.

-> Note: Concordcet Internet Voting Service suggested here is a placeholder.
+> Note: Condorcet Internet Voting Service suggested here is a placeholder.
 A more through review of voting systems needs to be conducted.
 This will overlap with voter registration data collection.

 All eligible _voting contributors_ will be contacted via email with instructions on how to vote on the day voting opens.